ljcooke/python-botutil/README.markdown

 c.execute('COMMIT')
 ```

-It is intended for working with explicit transactions, as shown above,
+It's intended for working with explicit transactions, as shown above, so
-so autocommit is disabled by default.
+autocommit is disabled by default.

 [everywikt]: https://twitter.com/everywikt